 Creative yet detail-oriented, search marketing strategists (also referred to as search engine marketing specialists), are individuals that focus on electronic media and find ways to improve a company’s online presence.
 Virtually every business has a web site.
 Years ago, this effort was enough to increase sales and attract new customers.
 Now, most customers and families not only have a home computer but also regularly use cell phones and tablet computers to conduct business.
 A web site that cannot be found and used on a mobile device is of little value to a company.
 Search engine optimization is the key to a company’s success in the digital age, and is the specialty of this type of marketing professional.

 Would you make a good search marketing strategist?
-Sokanu's free assessment reveals how compatible you are with a career across 5 dimensions!Take the career test
+Sokanu's free assessment reveals how compatible you are with a career across 5 dimensions!Take the free career test

 Search marketing is based on the constantly changing algorithms by which search engines find and rate information on the Internet.
-Search engines like Google, Yahoo, and Ask use a number of criteria to determine which information will appear on the front page and in what order depending upon the keywords used for the search.
+Search engines like Google, Yahoo, and Bing use a number of criteria to determine which information will appear on the front page and in what order depending upon the keywords used for the search.